Chögyam Trungpa: Chronology

-1940: Born in Kham, Eastern Tibet.
-Enthroned as eleventh Trungpa Tulku, Supreme Abbot of Surmang Monasteries, and Governor of Surmang District.
-Some put his birth in 1939.
+1939: Born in the Nangchen Kingdom, Kham, Eastern Tibet.
+Enthroned as the Eleventh Trungpa Tulku, supreme abbot of the Surmang monasteries, and governor of Surmang District.
+Some put his birth in 1940.

 1944–1959: Studies traditional monastic disciplines, meditation, and philosophy, as well as calligraphy, thangka painting, and monastic dance.

-1947: Ordained as a shramanera (novice monk).
+1947: Ordained as a getsul (novice monk).

-1958: Receives degrees of Kyorpön (Master of Studies) and Khenpo (Doctor of Divinity).
+1958: Receives degrees of Kyorpön (recitation master) and Khenpo (equivalent to MPhil or PhD).
 Ordained as a bhikshu (full monk).

-1959–1960: Follows the Fourteenth Dalai Lama to India during the 1959 Tibetan uprising, which failed to overthrow the Chinese government.
+1959–1960: Decides to escape from Tibet after hearing about the 1959 Tibetan uprising in Lhasa, during which the 14th Dalai Lama escaped to India as the 1959 Tibetan uprising failed to overthrow the occupation by the Chinese government.

 1960–1963: By appointment of the Fourteenth Dalai Lama, serves as spiritual advisor to the Young Lamas' Home School in Dalhousie, India.

-1962: Fathers first son, Ösel Rangdröl (Mukpo), by a nun later referred to as Lady Kunchok Palden (or Lady Konchok Palden).
+1962: Fathers his first son, Ösel Rangdröl Mukpo, with Tibetan nun Konchok Peldron (1931–2019), who later joined Shambhala and was referred to as Lady Konchok Peldron.

-1963–1967: Attends Oxford on a Spalding scholarship, studying comparative religion, philosophy, and fine arts.
+1963–1967: Attends Oxford University and resides at St. Anthony's College, supported by a Spalding Fellowship.
+He studies comparative religion, philosophy, and fine arts.
 Receives instructor's degree of the Sogetsu School of ikebana (Japanese flower arrangement).

-1967: Co-founds, with Akong Rinpoche, Kagyu Samyé Ling Monastery and Tibetan Centre, in Dumfriesshire, Scotland.
+1966-1967: In Scotland, establishes together with Akong Rinpoche the monastery Samye Ling, in Dumfriesshire.
+Named after the first monastery in Tibet Samye, Samye Ling becomes the first Tibetan monastery in the West.

-1968: Travels to Bhutan and goes on solitary retreat.
-Receives terma text while on retreat in Paro Taktsang, a sacred cliffside monastery in Bhutan.
+1968: By royal invitation, travels to Bhutan and goes on solitary retreat at Paro Taktsang.
+Receives terma text while on retreat in the sacred cliffside monastery in Bhutan, where Guru Padmasambhava and Yeshe Tsogyal also practiced.

-1969: Becomes a Tibetan British subject, 10 February.
-Injured in a car accident, leaving him partially paralyzed.
-Accident reported in Newcastle Evening Chronicle, May 6, to have happened on May 5.

-1970: Renounces his monastic vows.
-Claims that the dharma needs to be free of cultural trappings to take root.
+1969: Becomes a Tibetan-born British subject, 10 February.
+On May 5, injured in a car accident, leaving him partially paralyzed on his left side.
+Accident reported in Newcastle Evening Chronicle, May 6.
+In October, returns his monastic vows and disrobes.
+States that the dharma needs to be free of cultural trappings to take root.

-1970: Marries wealthy 16-year-old English student Diana Judith Pybus.
+1970: On January 3, marries upper-class 16-year-old Scottish student Diana Judith Pybus.
+British media storm follows.

-1970: Arrives in North America.
-Establishes Tail of the Tiger, a Buddhist meditation and study center in Vermont, now Karmê Chöling.
-Establishes Karma Dzong, a Buddhist community in Boulder, Colorado.
+1970: Arrives in Canada before visiting Vermont, California, and Colorado.
+Establishes Tail of the Tiger, a Buddhist meditation and study center in Vermont, now named Karmê Chöling.
+Establishes Karma Dzong, a Buddhist community in Boulder, Colorado (now known as Boulder Shambhala Center).